craftercms/docs/source/site-administrators/studio/content-monitoring.rst

 What is Content Monitoring?
 ---------------------------

-Content Monitoring is a feature that allows you to configure watches and notifications on your site.
+Content Monitoring is a feature that allows you to configure watches and notifications on your project.
 This will provide an easy way to detect unwanted or outdated content.

-The monitoring process always runs in Studio for all existing sites once a day at noon (time zone of the server) and sends notifications indicating the items detected by the content monitors.
-Content monitors are managed independently for each site and are highly customizable.
+The monitoring process always runs in Studio for all existing projects once a day at noon (time zone of the server) and sends notifications indicating the items detected by the content monitors.
+Content monitors are managed independently for each project and are highly customizable.

 All the built-in blueprints in Studio include a default configuration for monitors and users just need to add the field ``expired_dt`` in the content type they want monitored.
-We'll take a look at an example later on of adding the ``expired_dt`` field in one of the content type of a site using the Website Editorial blueprint.
+We'll take a look at an example later on of adding the ``expired_dt`` field in one of the content type of a project using the Website Editorial blueprint.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Content Monitor Properties